 Behavioural Supports Ontario (BSO) is focused on helping older people with responsive behaviours associated with cognitive impairments due to complex mental health, addictions, dementia, or other neurological conditions and their caregivers.
 BSO exists to enhance services for seniors providing them with the right care, at the right time and in the right place (at home, in long-term care or elsewhere).

 Through development and implementation of new models designed to focus on quality of care and quality of life for this population, a $4-million provincial BSO investment in the Central East LHIN has allowed local health service providers to hire additional staff – nurses, personal support workers and other health care providers, and to train them in the specialized skills necessary to provide quality care to these residents in long-term care and clients in the community.
-The Central East LHIN provides funding to the Central East CCAC for staffing resources to support the BSO project.
 The project is rooted in client-centred and caregiver-directed care where:

 - Everyone is treated with respect and accepted “as one is”